andalyzer-labs/pocket-tcg-ranked-leaderboard-docs/docs/quickstart.md

 ## Useful Commands
 - `/help` → Show available commands
-- `/setboard` → Assign the leaderboard channel
+- `/admin_setboard` → Assign the leaderboard channel
-- `/setseason <number>` → Start or switch to a new season
+- `/admin_setseason <number>` → Start or switch to a new season
 - `/submit` → Upload a screenshot for analysis
 - `/ping` → Check if the bot is online

+Review the [Commands reference](commands.md) for every slash command and permission note.

 ---